Wembley Stadium: Bid to buy

-In April 2018, Shahid Khan, the owner of Fulham F.C. and the Jacksonville Jaguars, put forward an offer to purchase Wembley Stadium from the FA.
+In April 2018, Shahid Khan, the owner of Fulham and the Jacksonville Jaguars, put forward an offer to purchase Wembley Stadium from the FA.
 The deal included not only the purchase of the stadium, but also providing the FA full rights to keep control of the Club Wembley business.
 On 18 July 2018, a parliamentary select committee was held to discuss the possible sale, with evidence being given by former player, Gary Neville, and Katrina Law of the Football Supporters' Federation.
 The offer was withdrawn on 17 October 2018.

-Sports
+Sport

 Given the ownership of the stadium by the Football Association (the governing body of English football), the England national football team is a major user of Wembley.
 In 2007, the League Cup final moved back to Wembley from Cardiff following the FA Cup final and FA Community Shield.
 Other showpiece football matches that were previously staged at Wembley, such as the Football League promotion play-offs and the Football League Trophy final, have returned to the stadium.
 In addition, the Conference National (now National League) play-off final is held at Wembley since 2007, and the FA Women's Cup final since 2015.

 The new Wembley was a significant part of the plan for the 2012 Summer Olympics in London; the stadium was the site of several games in both the men's and women's football tournaments, with the finals being held there.
 The FA offices at Wembley Stadium, with social areas and boardroom, were designed by architects Gebler Tooth – who were also responsible for Team GB House at the London 2012 Olympics.

 Additionally, the Rugby League Challenge Cup Final returned to Wembley Stadium in 2007, and the stadium also hosted both semi-finals of the 2013 Rugby League World Cup.
 Wembley was one of the 13 venues for the 2015 Rugby World Cup.

 The Race of Champions staged their 2007 and 2008 events at the stadium.

 Tottenham Hotspur agreed with the operators (Wembley National Stadium Ltd) to use the stadium for all of their European fixtures during the 2016–17 season, before using the stadium for the entire 2017–18 season.
 They also played most of their home games of the 2018–19 season at Wembley and continued until April 2019 when they moved to their new stadium.

 Regular events

-Wembley Stadium has a series of annual events that under normal circumstances are hosted at Wembley every year.
-These events cover the sports of football, rugby league and American Football.
+Wembley has a series of annual events that under normal circumstances are hosted at the stadium every year.
+These events cover the sports of football, rugby league and American football.